gokhanceyhan/gMOCO/README.md

 ## Getting Started
 This application has been built on the Shiny web application framework provided by RStudio.
 In this repository, we provide the source code specific to the three-dimensional data.
 It can also be used for two-dimensional data by creating an artificial additional dimension to your points.
 For higher dimensions, the source code can be easily modified by the ones familiar with the R language.
+If you would like to do that, fork this repository, develop the code and then create a pull request to this repository so that we can add it here.

 ### Prerequisites